-The Labour Party’s membership and culture have seen a rebirth of socialism once more; there are many lessons for us in DSA and YDSA to learn — and potentially emulate — from their experience.
+The Labour Party’s membership and culture have seen a rebirth of socialism once more, and there are many lessons for us in DSA and YDSA to learn — and potentially emulate — from their experience.
 Of course, these aren’t things we can simply transfer one-to-one, given that we’re an organization (but one with mass political “character” and tens of thousands of members) and not a mass political party on the scale of Labour, currently Europe’s largest political party.

 In the lead-up to Corbyn’s election, the extra-party group Momentum played a key role in electing Corbyn and pro-Corbyn members to party leadership and organizing for party reforms.
 Much of the Labour left have found their home within Momentum, using it as a tool to turn members out for elections and organizing for conference, but also a place to exchange ideas and to debate amongst the party’s left.
 Though Momentum is not the only hub for this sort of activity (there are other groups as well), it is perhaps the most significant of them given their impact on the party these past few years.
 In a way, these party groups fulfill the same roles that caucuses do in DSA, organizing for elections and serving other internal functions.